Use Supabase with iOS and SwiftUI

 Install the Supabase client library

-Make sure to add Supabase product package as dependency to the application.
+Make sure to add Supabase product package as a dependency to your application target.

 Initialize the Supabase client

-Create a new Supabase.swift file add a new Supabase instance using your project URL and public API (anon) key:
+Create a new Supabase.swift file add a new Supabase instance using your project URL and publishable key:

 Project URL